Milwaukee Brewers Tickets May 9th, 2011

 This past week has SUCKED.
 All these losses, people getting hurt, Zack Greinke's debut killing my fantasy team, Nyjer Morgan lasting like one at bat before going back on the DL, Christian losing the title, Craig Counsell's Superman at-bat being wasted, Mark Kotsay playing in real games, having my tooth pulled costing four hundred dollars, pink bats and everything else have led to one of the more disappointing weeks in recent Brewers memory.
 (Note: My recent Brewers memory stopped at some point in 2009.)

 None of that matters now.
 All of those bad things, the Brewers current record and everything that happened before today does not matter.
 As far as I'm concerned the season starts tonight with the Miller Park debut of Zack Greinke.
 His arrival is the reason we believed in this team, the reason people picked the Brewers for the World Series and the reason we never gave up on them despite the fact that the frickin' Pirates have a better record than them right now.
 Tonight is the night that it all begins.
 Forget Opening Day, this is the real beginning of the season.
-Continue reading »
+Read the rest of this entry »

 The Chicago Cubs make their way to Miller Park this weekend.
 In the past there has been almost as many tickets on the secondary market available for this series as drunk guys named Chet in tattered Cubs hats.
 People think they can make a lot of money off of Cubs fans driving up for the series and end up with their tickets online hoping for a buyer.
 Ideally, there will be plenty of deals to be found considering the Cubs fans have been barely showing up to Wrigley Field this season.
 Still, it is a marquee series so prices will run high no matter what.